-Compasses were originally developed for aligning buildings with directions (north, south, east or west), and as a tool used in fortune telling.
-Original Chinese Compass Design The Ancient Chinese compass was made from iron oxide, a mineral ore.
-Iron oxide is also known as lodestone and magneta.
+Chinese Compass History: Invention, Dynasty and Navigation.
 Compass: College Museum of Ancient Inventions.
 Compass, China, 220 BCE by Susan Silverman AC Earliest records show a spoon shaped compass made of lodestone or magnetite ore, referred to as a "South-pointer" dating back to sometime during the Han Dynasty (2nd century BCE to 2nd century CE).

 The spoon-shaped instrument was placed on a cast bronze plate called a "heaven-plate" or diviner's board that had the eight trigrams (Pa Gua) of the I Ching, as well as the 24 directions (based on the constellations), and the 28 lunar mansions (based on the constellations dividing the Equator) .
 Compass - Top 10 greatest inventions of ancient China.
 Gunpowder - China's Age of Invention.
 Share Posted 02.29.00 NOVA Printing, paper money, porcelain, tea, restaurants, gunpowder, the compass—the number of things that Chinese of the Song Dynasty (A.D.
 960-1280) gave to the world is mind-boggling.

 The inventor was Zhang Heng, a famous scientist in the Eastern Han Dynasty (25-220 AD).
-Zhang Heng (78-140 AD) was from Nanyang of Henan Province.
-He studied diligently, and was especially fond of astronomy, calendar and mathematics.
 Seismograph Revisiting the Ancient Chinese.
 The Exhibition Hall of the Museum of Chinese History in Beijing is home to a restored model of the first seismograph—Houfeng Didong Yi—an instrument for testing wind and earth movements.

 The inventor was Zhang Heng (78-140 AD), a famous scientist from the Eastern Han Dynasty (25-220 AD).
 Though the original has long been lost, a history of over two thousand years ensures its memory..
 Scholars have been endlessly trying to restore the seismograph’s real identity, as the restoration of the seismograph not only maintains the seismic-measuring apparatus, but also shows the progress of our ancestors in search of the great spirit of science by “Seeking Truth and Evading Emptiness”.
 Zhang Heng’s Didong Yi.
 China Silk: Products, Cloth, Brocade, Crape, Buying Tips.
 "A silkworm spins all its silk till its death and a candle won't stop its tears until it is fully burnt.